Gaballah10/Jetpack-Compose-Example/README.md

 Setup and Configuration

 GitHub API: The app uses the GitHub public API.
-No authentication is required.